Charystag/lazyprototypes/how-it-works.md

 	to align the functions properly.
 In this part, the only whitespaces norm allows are *tabs*.
 They account for `TABLEN` in the total length of the prototype.
 I recall that this length is 4 by default.
 3. The last part will be called the **input part**.
-This is the part where lies the function name and the major part of its signature.
+This is the part where lies the function name and the major part of its signature[^signature].
 In this part also, the only whitespaces the norm allows are *spaces*

 Now that we have a better idea of what a function prototype is made of, we see that we will need to modify the return part and the input part so that they only contain spaces (and no more that one space at a time) and that we will need to put